catinahat85/BITC-University/tracks/cloud_devops.md

 **Est. Cost:** $337
 **Time to Complete:** ~9 Months

+* **Target Degree:** **B.A. in Liberal Arts, Specialization in Business Administration**
+* **Why:** DevOps is about "Operations."
+The Strategic IT and Ops Management courses in this track align directly with the Business Administration competency model.

 ## Specialty Core (30 Credits)
 *Strategy: Validate on Azure (Enterprise) and Google (Startup/Tech).*